-- protect endangered and threatened species by supporting conservation and research; and
+- Protecting endangered and threatened species by supporting conservation and research; and

-- reduce the homelessness, mistreatment and euthanasia of companion animals by supporting adoption, training, spay/neuter and other programs by strengthening the capacity and infrastructure of organizations doing this work.
+- Reducing the homelessness, mistreatment and euthanasia of companion animals through adoption, training, spay/neuter and other programs by providing capacity building and infrastructure grants to organizations doing this work.

 - With respect to wild animals: National, including U.S. organizations with international programs.

-- With respect to companion animals: New York City and neighboring counties.
+- With respect to companion animals: New York City and neighboring counties only.

 No grants are made to individuals or private foundations or for matching gifts or loans.
 Organizations requesting support must have annual operating budgets of $250,000 or more.
 Organizations receiving support must not engage in or supply animals for vivisection.
 The Foundation does not provide support for projects in which animals are held in captivity and also does not make grants to wildlife sanctuaries.

 Organizations must be classified by the Internal Revenue Service as public charities and tax-exempt under section 501 (c)(3) of the Internal Revenue Code of 1986.